opensource-observer/oso/apps/docs/blog/2024-07-15-impact-of-retro-funding/index.md

 image: ./output_10_1.png
 ---

-This post is a quick exploration of the before-after impact of Optimism’s Retro Funding (RF) on open source software (OSS) projects.
+This post is a brief exploration of the before-after impact of Optimism’s Retro Funding (RF) on open source software (OSS) projects.
 For context, see some of our previous work on the [Optimism ecosystem](https://docs.opensource.observer/blog/tags/optimism) and especially [this one](https://docs.opensource.observer/blog/retropgf3-ecosystem-analysis) from the start of RF3 in November 2023.

 We explore: